 Dinner Under the Stars

 Guests were served an elaborate dinner at the Grand Hotel Timeo, from cured meats to seafood salad, lobster risotto to swordfish and fillet of beef.

-One of the wedding surprises—even to Talia, who had planned it all—was the enormous wedding cake.
-"We have no idea why it was that big, or what happened to the rest of it," says Talia.
+One of the wedding surprises—even to the bride, who had planned it all—was the enormous wedding cake.
+"We have no idea why it was that big, or what happened to the rest of it," says the bride.
 "But it was delicious—vanilla with fresh strawberries."